 Anatomy education is a crucial component of veterinary education, as it lays the foundation for aspiring veterinary anatomists.
 The executive committee plays a vital role in overseeing the curriculum and ensuring that the program meets the highest standards in veterinary education.

 Initially, I published several articles in the field of angiogenesis before transitioning to educational research focused on enhancing students’ educational experiences.
-My research interests include emotional intelligence and its relationship to learning, as well as curriculum design and outcome assessment, particularly within the realm of veterinary education.
+My research interests include emotional intelligence and its relationship to learning, as well as curriculum design and outcome assessment.

 My goal in serving the association is fueled by my passion for anatomy education.
 Anatomy is a vital component of veterinary professional training that must be preserved and enhanced.
-My commitment to this discipline has only grown stronger over the years, prompting me to contribute more than just helping students; it is time to officially serve my beloved discipline and support my fellow veterinary anatomists.
-I aim to serve all anatomists at different levels, striving to enhance the mission and impact of the association, particularly within the Executive Committee.
+My commitment to this discipline has only grown stronger over the years, prompting me to contribute more than just helping students; it was time to officially serve my beloved discipline and support my fellow veterinary anatomists.

 Karen is a lecturer in the Departments of Comparative and Pathobiological Science at the University of Wisconsin-Madison (UW-Madison), School of Veterinary Medicine.
 She completed her PhD in Virology at Harvard University and then conducted post-doctoral research on influenza at UW-Madison.
 Karen earned her DVM at UW-Madison in 2010.
 Driven by her passion for veterinary education, she taught veterinary technology at a small school before joining the faculty at UW-Madison in 2017.
 One of her favorite aspects of teaching is demonstrating the practical application of anatomy education to clinical procedures.
 In addition to teaching both large and small animal anatomy, Karen is involved in research on ultrasound-guided regional anesthetic blocks and serves on the executive committee focused on supporting veterinary anatomists.
 Outside of her academic responsibilities, she frequently participates in local spay-neuter clinics, providing vital veterinary services to patients in underserved communities.